Swivel gun: Use

-In China and Japan, breech-loading swivel guns were brought after China defeated the Portuguese in the 16th century.
-At the Battle of Xicaowan in 1522, after defeating the Portuguese in battle, the Chinese captured Portuguese breech-loading swivel guns and then reverse engineered them, calling them "Folangji" or "Fo-lang-chi" (佛郎機 – Frankish) guns, since the Portuguese were called "Folangji" by the Chinese.
+In China and Japan, breech-loading swivel guns were adopted after China defeated the Portuguese in the 16th century.
+At the Battle of Xicaowan in 1522, after defeating the Portuguese in battle, the Chinese reverse-engineered captured Portuguese breech-loading swivel guns, calling them "Folangji" or "Fo-lang-chi" (佛郎機 – Frankish) guns, since the Portuguese were called "Folangji" by the Chinese.
 A shipwreck in 1523 apparently brought the gun to China, but the transmission may have occurred earlier.
 Views diverge on whether the origin of the cannon is Portuguese or Turkish.
 There was a confusion whether folangji was supposed to be the name of a people (the Portuguese) or name of a weapon.
 In fact the word folangji represent 2 different words with different etymology.
 The term folangji as a weapon is related to the prangi carried in Ottoman galleys and farangi used by Babur.
 The word folangji as an ethnonym (Frankish or Portuguese) is unrelated.
 The Ottoman prangi guns may have reached Indian ocean before either Ottoman or Portuguese ships did.
 They may also reach China through the Silk Road.
 In the History of the reign of Wan Li (萬厲野獲編), by Shen Defu, it is said that "After the reign of Hong Zhi (1445–1505), China started having Fu-Lang-Ji cannons, the country of which was called in the old times Sam Fu Qi".
 In volume 30 about "The Red-Haired Foreigners" he wrote "After the reign of Zhengtong (1436–1449) China got hold of Fu-Lang-Ji cannons, the most important magic instrument of foreign people".
 He mentioned the cannons some 60 or 70 years prior to the first reference about Portuguese.
 It was impossible for the Chinese to get hold of the Portuguese cannons prior to their arrival.
 Pelliot viewed that the folangji gun reached China before Portuguese did, possibly by anonymous carriers from Malaya.
 Needham noted that breech-loading guns were already familiar in Southern China in 1510, as a rebellion in Huang Kuan was destroyed by more than 100 folangji.
 It may even be earlier, brought to Fujian by a man named Wei Sheng and used in quelling a pirate incident in 1507.

 In Japan, Ōtomo Sōrin seems to have been the first recipient of the guns, possibly as early as 1551.
-In 1561 the Portuguese, allied with Otomo in the Siege of Moji, bombarded rival Japanese position, possibly with swivel guns.
+In 1561 the Portuguese, allied with Otomo in the Siege of Moji, bombarded Japanese position, possibly with swivel guns.
 In the Battle of Takajō in 1587, Ōtomo Sōrin used two swivel guns obtained from the Portuguese.
 The guns were nicknamed Kunikuzushi (国崩し, "Destroyer of Provinces").